Mexico–Russia relations: Trade

-In 2018, two-way trade between both nations totaled US$2.3 billion.
-Mexico's main exports to Russia include: tequila, beer, beef and automobiles.
-Russian exports to Mexico include: chemical based products, metals, helicopters and ammunition.
-Mexico is Russia's third biggest trading partner in Latin America.
-Russian multinational companies such as Power Machines operate in Mexico and Mexican multinational companies such as Grupo Omnilife, Grupo Maseca, Nemak, Cemex, Mabe, Katcon, Metalsa and Gruma operate in Russia.
+In 2023, two-way trade between both nations totaled US$2.4 billion.
+Mexico's main exports to Russia include: parts and accessories of motor vehicles, telephones and mobile phones, medical instruments and alcohol.
+Russian exports to Mexico include: products of iron or non-alloy steel, unwrought aluminum, minerals and wheat.

+Russian multinational companies such as Gazprom, Kaspersky Lab, Lukoil and Power Machines (among others) operate in Mexico.
+Mexican multinational companies such as Binbit, Cemex, Gruma, Grupo Omnilife, KidZania and Mabe (among others) operate in Russia.
+Due to the Russo-Ukrainian War, companies such as Grupo Bimbo and Nemak have suspended operations in Russia for the time being.